rkk1995/Notes/docs/papers/Storage/tao.md

+# TAO

-# TAO: Facebook’s Distributed Data Store for the Social Graph
+TAO: Facebook’s Distributed Data Store for the Social Graph

 *A geographically distributed data store that provides efficient and timely access to the social graph.*